InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/ConsentStringSpecification.md

 Vendors should decide which framework signals they plan to participate in to determine which list registrations may be required.
 If approved, a GPP Identifier will be assigned.

-Vendors looking to register for the European GVL or Canadian GVL should do so on this [registration portal](#https://register.consensu.org/).
-Additional details on the Global Vendor List can be found in the [Consent string and vendor list format](#https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#the-global-vendor-list) specification.
+Vendors looking to register for the TCF EU GVL or TCF Canada GVL should do so on this [registration portal](#https://register.consensu.org/).
+Additional details on the Global Vendor List can be found in the [TCF v2 Consent string and vendor list format](#https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#the-global-vendor-list) specification.

 Vendors looking to sign the LSPA may do so at the [Transparency Center](#https://tools.iabtechlab.com/lspa).
-Additional details about the LSPA can be found here.

 ### I’m a vendor and I already have an GVL ID, is there anything that I need to do?